-Multiple Honda owners are reporting issues with their Forward Collision Warning system, as they get a warning message on their dashboard saying FCW System Failed.
-Common models that have this issue include Honda Accord, Honda Odyssey, and Honda Crosstour.
+Multiple Honda owners report issues with their Forward Collision Warning system, as they get a warning message on their dashboard saying FCW System Failed.
+Standard models that have this issue include Honda Accord, Honda Odyssey, Honda Crosstour, and other Honda models.

 You should pull over when safe to do so and shut the engine off.
 After ten minutes, start the car, and the message should go away.
 If the message is still there, it is recommended to visit a Honda dealer for a car inspection.